Nike says it ended deal with Neymar amid assault allegations - WTMJ

 The Wall Street Journal first reported the story on Thursday.
 The newspaper reported that the Nike employee told friends as well as colleagues in 2016 that Neymar tried to force her to perform oral sex in his hotel room while in New York, where she was helping to coordinate events and logistics for the player and his entourage.

+No complaint was ever made to police or local prosecutors, law enforcement officials told The Associated Press.
 A message seeking comment was left with the NYPD.
-A search of the police department’s online incident database returned no complaints matching the details of that account, suggesting no report was filed.
 The Manhattan district attorney’s office declined comment.

 Nike said it was “deeply disturbed by sexual assault allegations” and confirmed the alleged incident took place in 2016, when Neymar played with Barcelona.
 Nike said it received an official notice of the incident two years later.